Equinix splashes out $85m for fourth Singapore data centre

-Today Equinix revealed its plans for a new data centre in Singapore, which will be the global interconnection giant’s fourth facility.
+Today Equinix revealed its plans for a new data center in Singapore, which will be the global interconnection giant's fourth facility.

-The company’s three existing Singapore data centres together comprise more than 41,400 square metres of colocation space.
+The company's three existing Singapore data centers together comprise more than 41,400 square metres of colocation space.

-Labelled SG4, Equinix asserts demand is there for the new data centre which will provide interconnection and data centre services to help businesses with their ITG transformation and cloud adoption initiatives while supporting Singapore’s digital infrastructure.
+Labelled SG4, Equinix asserts demand is there for the new data center which will provide interconnection and data center services to help businesses with their ITG transformation and cloud adoption initiatives while supporting Singapore's digital infrastructure.

-The US$85.3 million seven-story data centre’s first phase is said to be operational in 2019’s final quarter with an initial capacity 1,400 cabinets across 4,220 square metres of colocation space.
+The US$85.3 million seven-story data center's first phase is said to be operational in 2019's final quarter with an initial capacity 1,400 cabinets across 4,220 square metres of colocation space.

 At completion, the facility is planned to host more than 4,000 cabinets across a total colocation space of more than 12,280 square metres.
-The facility will be located within the East of Singapore in one of the country’s five data centre clusters (Tai Seng Industrial Estate).
-Equinix says this is a strategic move to provide location diversity from its three existing data centres in Singapore.
+The facility will be located within the East of Singapore in one of the country's five data center clusters (Tai Seng Industrial Estate).
+Equinix says this is a strategic move to provide location diversity from its three existing data centers in Singapore.

 "At the heart of digital business in Asia Pacific, Singapore is a crucial hub for many organisations in the region, generating skyrocketing demand for cloud and interconnection services,” says Equinix Asia Pacific president Samuel Lee.

 “With interconnection accelerating across the Asia Pacific region, the new SG4 IBX data center will create more opportunities for businesses, both locally and regionally, to interconnect with their customers, partners and stakeholders to achieve digital success, further enhancing the digital economies across Singapore and the region."